zchee/golang-wiki/WebAssembly.md

 CompileError: wasm validation error: at offset 1269295: type mismatch: expression has type i64 but expected f64
 ```

-Then you're probably hitting this bug.
+Then you're probably hitting this error.

 The fix has been added to both the [1.11.x release](https://github.com/golang/go/tree/release-branch.go1.11) and [master](https://github.com/golang/go/commits/master) branches on GitHub, so [re-compiling Go](https://golang.org/doc/install/source#fetch) from either of those will solve the problem.